 Tax complexity probably will get worse before it gets better.
 Although legislation signed into law in 2001 and 2003 cut tax rates, both increased complexity.
-Even though major portions of those laws were made permanent through the American Taxpayer Relief Act of 2012 - enacted January 2 of 2013! - this "fiscal cliff" avoidance package introduced new pitfalls.
-The highest statutory tax rate for 2013 will be 39.6 percent.
-Plus, it only extended certain provisions such as the deduction for state and local income taxes and favorable small business expensing until the end of this year, guaranteeing more "cliffs" ahead.
+Major portions of those laws were made permanent through the American Taxpayer Relief Act of 2012 (enacted January 2 of 2013) but this "fiscal cliff" avoidance package introduced new pitfalls.
+The highest statutory tax rate for Tax Year 2013, effective for returns now being filed, is 39.6 percent.
+Plus, it only extended certain provisions such as the deduction for state and local income taxes and favorable small business expensing until the end of 2013, guaranteeing more "cliffs" ahead.
 Worse, it reestablished phase-outs of the personal exemption and itemized deductions for upper-income earners, and with it more complex filing rules.
-One of the few elements in the Bush-era tax relief laws to actually simplify the system was getting rid of these two claw backs.
+Plus, two new taxes were lumped into the code.
+According to the IRS, the "[a]dditional Medicare Tax applies to wages, railroad retirement (RRTA) compensation, and self-employment income over certain thresholds."
+The IRS also notes there is a new "Net Investment Income Tax... imposed by section 1411 of the Internal Revenue Code," or NIIT for short.

-Congress's recent spending spree and the record levels of debt add an even greater potential for tax complexity, driven by a political desire to obfuscate about tax increases.
-For example, President Barack Obama has proposed to cap tax deductions to their value at the 28 percent tax bracket - which will clearly raise the top tax rate higher than the 39.6 percent set by the fiscal cliff package, plus the 2010 health care law's surtaxes that took effect this year, plus the itemized deduction limit just cemented into law!
-Though each of the 2013 current-law provisions - the higher rate, the "ObamaCare" surtaxes, and the limits on exemptions and deductions - was designed to hit higher earners, they will kick in at variously defined income levels from \$200,000 to \$450,000.
-Unlucky taxpayers who aren't sure whether they fall over these thresholds will have a lot of work to do on their 2013 returns to determine their fate.
+Congress's habitual spending sprees and the record levels of debt add an even greater potential for tax complexity, driven by a political desire to obfuscate about tax increases.
+For example, President Barack Obama has proposed to cap tax deductions to their value at the 28 percent tax bracket, which will clearly raise the top tax rate higher than the 39.6 percent set by the fiscal cliff package.
+Add to this the 2010 health care law's surtaxes, plus the itemized deduction limit already reflected for the first time on returns filed this year.
+Though each of the current-law provisions - the higher rate, the "ObamaCare" surtaxes, and the limits on exemptions and deductions - was designed to hit higher earners, they will kick in at variously defined income levels from \$200,000 to \$450,000.
+Unlucky taxpayers who aren't sure whether they fall over these thresholds have a lot of work to do on their returns in the 2014 filing season to determine their fate.

 The 2012 taxpayer relief law was also supposed to settle the disposition of the federal estate and inheritance tax.
-Beginning this year, the death tax rate was permanently increased from 35 to 40 percent, while the exemption (adjusted for inflation in the future) would be set at \$5 million.
-Unfortunately, barely four months after he signed the fiscal cliff package, President Obama is seeking to make sharpen the tax's bite.
-His budget proposes a 45 percent rate and a \$3.5 million exemption beginning in 2019.
+Beginning in 2013, the death tax rate was permanently increased from 35 to 40 percent, while the exemption (adjusted for inflation in the future) would be set at \$5 million.
+Unfortunately, barely four months after he signed the fiscal cliff package, President Obama sought to sharpen the tax's bite.
+His FY 2014 budget proposed a 45 percent rate and a \$3.5 million exemption beginning in 2019.
+The FY 2015 budget released in March proposes much the same.
 No wonder businesses and individuals have spent, and likely will spend, a great deal of time and effort on tax minimization strategies designed to stay on the "right side" of any exemption.

-At least one measurement in this "Taxing Trend" report might give taxpayers some cause for comfort.
-The Congressional Joint Committee on Taxation (JCT) recently published its General Explanation of Tax Legislation Enacted in the 112th Congress.
-This spanned 261 pages, making the 2011-2012 look like tax-policy pikers compared to their predecessors.
+At least one measurement in this "Taxing Trend" report might give taxpayers some cause for cheer.
+Last year the Congressional Joint Committee on Taxation (JCT) published its General Explanation of Tax Legislation Enacted in the 112th Congress.
+This spanned 261 pages, making House and Senate Members serving in 2011-2012 look like tax-policy pikers compared to their predecessors.
 JCT's document for the 111th Congress occupied 747 pages, while the 110th publication ate up 642 pages.
+What will the 2013-2014 publication hold?
+Time will tell, when JCT releases its exhaustive assessment early next year.